sjanhunen/dokimazo/papers/one-question.rst

 The circumcision of the flesh was part of the law.
 But the cutting of the heart was what God was really after.
 I believe that "circumcision of the heart" was the real theme of the ministry of Christ while He was on earth.
 His teaching and ministry was focused on the heart because everything else flows out from there.

-Luke 6:45-49: the parable of the wise and foolish builder.
+Luke 6:43-49: the parable of the wise and foolish builder.
 Who is the rock?
 Christ (or His Spirit) Where is the rock?
 (In your heart).

-Matt 15:8-11: Honour with lips, but heart far from God.
-Vain worship.
-How much of Christianity today is vain worship?
-How much of what we do is vain worship?
+This is what serving God and pleasing God is all about.

-This is a direct answer to honoring God with your lips but having your heart very far from Him (Isa 29:13).
-Christ quotes this in Matthew.
-Theory: The ministry Christ had with Israel was actually a heart-focused ministry.
+The ministry Christ had with Israel was actually a heart-focused ministry.
 That's why it looked so radically different than the religion and the reason of the day.
 It was so different, it was unrecognizable to many people.
 The signs that Christ did were to confirm the promises given in the prophets, but His real work was focused on the heart.

 A Man After God's Own Heart